Tripplenut/RPIFoodFinder/README.md

 A way for Rensselaer Polytechnic Institute students to see their dining options in an easier way.

 **Status:**
 Currently a work in progress.
-Version 0.1.0 should release sometime Spring 2023.
+Should release sometime December 2023.

 **Links:**